Site: Outreach Community Ministries / Outreach Community Counseling Center

 Doctoral interns completing their rotations at OCM will work out of the Outreach Community Counseling Center in Carol Stream (OCCC); this is also where the CACTC Director is located.
 The OCCC counseling staff work from a systemic and relational theoretical perspective, a person-in-context approach.
 This context includes immediate and extended family, neighborhood, cultural, racial and religious groups.
 In addressing problems and issues with clients, staff are committed to finding and highlighting strengths, skills, areas of resiliency and resources that clients can build on in order to make changes.

 OCCC provides outpatient therapy services in various modalities (individual, family and group) with a wide range of ages (children, adolescents, young adults, adults).
-Common issues include depression, anxiety, ADHD and conduct/behavioral concerns.
+Common issues include depression, anxiety, ADHD, and conduct/behavioral concerns.
 Also, other issues include family conflict, domestic violence, child abuse and neglect, divorce and other losses, trauma, and substance abuse.
 Interns receive training in a variety of evidence based practices known to be effective in treating these concerns.
 Interns also have the opportunity to co-lead with an OCM psychologist an adult trauma group; during this training experience, interns learn best practices in treating adult trauma and become more familiar with the professional literature in this area.

-Additionally, Outreach’s Psychological Testing Program has a partnership with 3 missions organizations (2 within the U.S. and 1 abroad) to provide consultations to missions organizations and psychological evaluations of the missionary candidates.
+Additionally, Outreach’s Assessment Clinic has a partnership with 3 missions organizations (2 within the U.S. and 1 abroad) to provide consultations to missions organizations and psychological evaluations of the missionary candidates.
 Outreach also has strong partnerships with church denominational boards and provides clergy/ordained evaluations for those seeking greater involvement in ministry.
 Interns learn the best practice approaches in pre-field assessments/member care in work with these ministry partners.
 Interns also broaden their repertoire of assessment skills by receive training in providing cultural and wellness evaluations for students in a local high school Boarding Program (for international students and missionary kids attending high school in the U.S.)